codetaylor/artisan-worktables-1.12/docs/recipes/gettingstarted.md

 val builder = RecipeBuilder.get("basic");
 ```

 You can reuse builder objects or call `RecipeBuilder.get(String tableName)` each time you need one for a specific table.
-Calling this method repeatedly won't impact performace because, under the hood, the same builder object is used.
+Calling this method repeatedly will have little impact on performace, if any, because the same builder object is used.

 The list of valid table names is: `basic`, `blacksmith`, `carpenter`, `chemist`, `engineer`, `jeweler`, `mage`, `mason`, `scribe`, and `tailor`.